Hyperbaric medicine: Neurological

 Tentative evidence shows a possible benefit in cerebrovascular diseases.
 Rats subjected to HBOT after some time following the acute phase of experimentally-induced stroke showed reduced inflammation, increased brain-derived neurotrophic factor, and evidence of neurogenesis.
 Another rat study showed improved neurofunctional recovery as well as neurogenesis following the late-chronic phase of experimentally-induced stroke.

 The clinical experience and results so far published has promoted the use of HBOT therapy in patients with cerebrovascular injury and focal cerebrovascular injuries.
 However, the power of clinical research is limited because of the shortage of randomized controlled trials.

 Radiation wounds

-A 2010 review of studies of HBOT applied to wounds from radiation therapy reported that, while most studies suggest a beneficial effect, more experimental and clinical research is needed to validate its clinical use.
+A 2010 review of wounds from radiation therapy found that, while most studies suggest a benefit, more experimental research is needed to validate its use.